Nick McCabe: Other projects

 Following The Verve's split in 1999, McCabe kept a relatively low profile.
-In 2001, he played on "Walking Home" for John Martyn's album, On the Cobbles.
+In 2001, he played on "Walking Home" for John Martyn's album On the Cobbles.
 In 2002, he played on "Lost Broadcast" for Faultline's album Your Love Means Everything.
 In 2004, McCabe's remix of The Music's song "The People" appeared on their single "Freedom Fighters".
 In March 2009, following the death of Martyn, McCabe discussed Martyn's music and the experience of working with him in an interview with Mojo.

 In 2009 McCabe founded a new band called The Black Ships with Jones, drummer Mig Schillace, and electric violinist Davide Rossi.
 The Black Ships released their first EP, "Kurofune", in May 2011, and performed their debut gig at Kings College Student Union on 2 June 2011 before changing their name to Black Submarine in mid-2012.

 In November 2019 McCabe began releasing solo work to Bandcamp, initially as a side project called Litter and Leaves with Black Submarine member Amelia Tucker and then under his own name.
 In June 2022 he released the EP "Home Is Where the Heart Is", a collaboration with Verve drummer Peter Salisbury and featuring Tucker.
+McCabe has also written a significant amount electronic music over the years which remains unreleased.

 Musical style

 McCabe stands still whilst playing, with one reviewer in 1993 describing him as having "coaxed gorgeous, shimmering wodges of sound from his instrument while exuding all the enthusiasm of a man waiting for a bus."

-McCabe has cited artists such as Joy Division, John Martyn and Eddie Hazel as inspirations.
+McCabe has cited artists such as Joy Division, John Martyn, Vini Reilly and Eddie Hazel as inspirations.
+In the early 1980s McCabe became fond of Detroit techno and Autechre, which along with other electronic music came to influence his style of guitar playing.
 He has also expressed his fondness of synthesizers and explained his 'psychedelic' sound as trying to make a guitar sound like a synthesizer by using effects pedals and valve amps.

 Producer Owen Morris referred to McCabe as "without a shadow of a doubt the most gifted musician I've ever worked with", but also claimed he was "a complete and utter nightmare" to work with, saying "He'll never play the same thing twice.
 Now you can ask Noel Gallagher to play the same guitar line a hundred times, and as long as there's a good reason for him doing it, he'll do it.
 But with Nick you've got no chance.
 But that's what he does, y'know?"